 How to Make Vegan Lactation Cookies

-Here’s how to make these healthy vegan lactation cookies at home:
+Here’s how to make these vegan lactation cookies at home:

 Overhead view of whisk in bowl with flax egg